-For two decades, the specialists at the UCI Health Comprehensive Prostate Cancer Program have consistently advanced the diagnosis and treatment of prostate cancer.
+For two decades, our UCI Health prostate cancer specialists have consistently advanced the diagnosis and treatment of prostate cancer.

-- Ours was the first institution in Southern California to offer minimally invasive, robot-assisted prostatectomy using the da Vinci Surgical System®, and our team now includes the nation's leading specialists in this procedure.
+Ours was the first institution in Southern California to offer minimally invasive, robot-assisted prostatectomy using the da Vinci Surgical System®, and our team now includes the nation's leading specialists in this minimally invasive, precision procedure.

 - Under program director Dr. David I. Lee, we now offer robot-assisted prostatectomies on an outpatient basis for many patients.